Agnès Buzyn

-Agnès Buzyn (/fr/; born 1 November 1962) is a French hematologist, university professor, medical practitioner and politician who served as Minister of Solidarity and Health in the government of Prime Minister Édouard Philippe from May 2017 to February 2020.
+Agnès Buzyn (/fr/; born 1 November 1962) is a French hematologist, university professor, medical practitioner and politician who served as minister of Solidarity and Health in the government of Prime Minister Édouard Philippe from May 2017 to February 2020.
 A member of La République En Marche!
 (LREM), she was its candidate for Mayor of Paris in the 2020 election but failed to reach the second round.

 Buzyn, who specialises in hematology, cancer immunology and transplant, spent most of her career as a medical practitioner, professor and researcher at Paris Descartes University (Paris-V) and Necker–Enfants Malades Hospital.

-From 2008, Buzyn assumed many responsibilities as part of Health and Nuclear public institutions: president of the administrative counsel of the Radioprotection and Nuclear Safety Institute (IRSN; French: Institut de radioprotection et de sûreté nucléaire; 2008–2013); member of the committee on nuclear energy of the Alternative Energies and Atomic Energy Commission (CEA; Commissariat à l'énergie atomique et aux énergies alternatives; 2009–2015); member of the administrative counsel in 2009, then vice-president in 2010, as well as president from 2011 of the National Institute for Cancer (INCa; Institut national du cancer).
+From 2008, Buzyn assumed many responsibilities as part of health and nuclear public institutions: president of the administrative counsel of the Radioprotection and Nuclear Safety Institute (IRSN; French: Institut de radioprotection et de sûreté nucléaire; 2008–2013); member of the committee on nuclear energy of the Alternative Energies and Atomic Energy Commission (CEA; Commissariat à l'énergie atomique et aux énergies alternatives; 2009–2015); member of the administrative counsel in 2009, then vice-president in 2010, as well as president from 2011 of the National Institute for Cancer (INCa; Institut national du cancer).

-Buzyn was appointed Minister of Solidarity and Health under the presidency of Emmanuel Macron, as part of the first government of Édouard Philippe on 17 May 2017.
+Buzyn was appointed minister of Solidarity and Health under the presidency of Emmanuel Macron, as part of the first government of Édouard Philippe on 17 May 2017.
 She kept the position on 21 June 2017 as part of the Philippe's second government.
 She resigned on 16 February 2020 to run in the Paris mayoral election, in which she placed third.
-She was as Health Minister succeeded by Olivier Véran.
+She was elected health minister, succeeded by Olivier Véran.